 Therefore the objective of this review is to describe the maneuver technique, pathophysiology, history, and usefulness of this common test through a review in the literature.

-The Lasegue test is basically a provocation test that evidences radicular irritation in the lumbosacral region by lower limb flexion and can be due to multiple causes [See table 1].
+The Lasegue test is basically a provocation test that evidences radicular irritation in the lumbosacral region by lower limb flexion and can be due to multiple causes.
 Radicular symptoms are primarily produced by nerve root inflammation by surrounded structures.
-The foramina are formed by the pedicle superiorly and inferiorly, ligamentum flavum posteriorly, disc and vertebral body anteriorly, and this small space normally allows the nerve root excursion of 4 mm, however during the straight leg raise test this root excursion can be compromised by several factors (see Table 1).
-Mechanical compression sole does not always generate radicular symptoms as many patients have asymptomatic foraminal stenosis in MRI, therefore, positive leg raise test may undergo influence by nerve root irritation secondary to inflammation as well as mechanical compression.
+The foramina are formed by the pedicle superiorly and inferiorly, ligamentum flavum posteriorly, disc and vertebral body anteriorly, and this small space normally allows the nerve root excursion of 4 mm, however during the straight leg raise test this root excursion can be compromised by several factors.
+Mechanical compression solely does not always generate radicular symptoms as many patients have asymptomatic foraminal stenosis in MRI, therefore, positive leg raise test may undergo influence by nerve root irritation secondary to inflammation as well as mechanical compression.

 The straight leg raise test is performed with the patient in a supine position.
 The examiner gently raises the patient's leg by flexing the hip with the knee in extension, and the test is considered positive when the patient experiences pain along the lower limb in the same distribution of the lower radicular nerve roots (usually L5 or S1).